-Students are required to meet one service-learning requirement through APPLES, the University’s service-learning program.
-This requirement can be met in one of three ways.
+Students are required to complete one service-learning experience, a requirement that can be met in one of three ways.
 First, a student may take a course that includes a service-learning (APPLES) component.
-Second, a student may take a three-credit (summer or academic term) independent study or special topics course with a faculty member and coordinated with the APPLES office as an internship; this option counts both as a course and as meeting the service-learning requirement.
-Third, a student may take the one-credit Spring Break course offered through the APPLES office.
-It meets the service-learning requirement but as a one-credit course is not included in the four-course requirement.
+Second, after seeking and receiving the approval of the director of the minor, a student may take a one-to-three-credit independent studies or special topics course (summer or academic term) with a faculty member.
+The third option is the two-credit spring break course, HBEH 610 Alternative Spring Break, which meets the service-learning requirement but not a course requirement.
+Note that core courses do not necessarily contain a service-learning component; check ConnectCarolina each semester to confirm that courses are listed as APPLES courses.
 Minors who wish to pursue other community and social action programs (without course credit) are encouraged to contact the Campus Y.

 Four courses are required:

 • One core course chosen from GEOG/PWAD 453, GEOG/WMST 225, PHIL 273, SOCI 273, or SOCI 274

 • Three additional courses that cover at least two different areas (listed below)

 Thus, the minor is fulfilled with 12 to 13 credits, depending on whether the service-learning requirement is part of a three-credit course or is fulfilled in another way.